ability to add unmanaged hosts but still register dhcp and dns entries for them

 It would be really cool if we could add new hosts which are managed only at the network level.
 The first idea I had was that the we could do something like "managed=only_network" .
 Does it make sense?

 We are using foreman 1.16 with katello 3.5.
 I have also posted this in the community forums [[https://community.theforeman.org/t/is-it-possible-to-add-a-host-without-lifecycle-environment-content-view-and-os-i-would-like-to-register-dhcp-and-dns-entries-only/8114]]

-#1 Updated by Pablo Escobar about 1 month ago
+#1 Updated by Pablo Escobar almost 2 years ago

 is there any chance that this feature request is taken into account?
 Some others asked for it: